sissbruecker/hilla-i18n-client-prototype/comparison.md

 // Or just keep these in app-level React components, and use useEffect
 // with current language as seen above
 ```

+## Pros / Cons

+**Signals**

+- Implementation with global I18n state is straightforward
+- Less verbose, no hooks calls
+- Requires learning new concepts / signals API
+- Support for suspense is unclear

+**Hook**

+- Integrating global I18n state with hooks requires a bit more effort
+- Use of `useI18n` hook is slightly more verbose
+- No new concepts / APIs to learn
+- Aligns better with existing API like `useForm`
+- Should be easy to support suspense